|Look up fees

 On completion of this subject students will be able to:

-- Explore and reflect critically on diverse approaches and purposes of printmaking and collage artmaking techniques
+- Reflect critically on diverse approaches and purposes of collage artmaking techniques and methods

-- Reinforce an understanding of key principles of visual perception, design and analysis
+- Demonstrate an understanding of key principles of visual perception, design and analysis

-- Explore the principles of socially engaged arts practice and related pedagogies.
+- Articulate the principles of socially engaged arts practice.

-This subject will assist students to acquire the following graduate attributes:
+This subject will assist students to develop the following transferable skills: